 Supposed you want to drop columns in an R dataframe by name.
 You can accomplish this by the simple act of setting that column to NULL, as demonstrated by the code below.

-# how to remove a column in r # this version will remove column in r by name dataframe$columetoremove <- NULL
+# how to remove a column in r / delete column in R # this version will remove column in r by name dataframe$columetoremove <- NULL

 This approach will set the data frame’s internal pointer to that column to NULL, releasing the space and will remove the column from the R data frame.
 A simple but efficient way to drop columns.

 This is actually a very useful technique when working on project code that is potentially shared across multiple team members.
 It is good form to build checks and audits into your work.
 Sometimes you may want to incorporate additional calculations and flags into your data frame to validate data.
 However, over the course of a large project, these QA calculations can add significant overhead to a project (not to mention a huge mess you need to wade through in quality assurance for later steps).
 Inserting code to remove columns after you need them, before passing the information to the next step, makes life easier for everyone.

 A twist on the prior example.
 If you needed to remove several columns from a data frame, consider using the following snippet.